jeneser/vue-scroll-behavior/README.md

 When using client-side routing, we may want to scroll to top when navigating to a new route, or preserve the scrolling position of history entries just like real page reload does. vue-router allows you to achieve these and even better.
 But, vue-router scroll behavior feature only works in HTML5 history mode...

 **`vue-scroll-behavior` allows you to customize the scrolling position on route navigation.
 Especially hash mode.
-You just need to tell it which routes need to be processed, and it will do that automatically. **
+You just need to tell it which routes need to be processed, and it will do that automatically**

 **If you have some special scenes, we also provide some options, and you can manually use them to save or restore the scroll position**